How to Qualify for a RenoFi Home Renovation Loan

 Did you recently discover that a renovation home equity loan is the best way to fund your renovations?
 That’s great!
-That brand new kitchen you’ve been dreaming of is a lot closer than you think.
-You’ll also be happy to hear that the process of obtaining one is nearly identical to applying for a typical home equity loan; meaning you’ll enjoy the benefits without any extra hurdles to get there.
+The process of qualifying for this type of loan is nearly identical to applying for a traditional home equity loan — meaning you’ll enjoy the added benefits it offers to create your dream home without any extra hurdles to get there.

-If you’re unfamiliar with the typical loan qualification process, there are two main factors your lender will look at: your FICO score and your Debt-To-Income ratio.
-We’ll walk you through each, so you know what to expect when you apply for a renovation home equity loan.
+If you’re unfamiliar with the typical loan qualification process, there are two main factors your lender will look at when seeing if you qualify for a renovation home loan for your home improvements: your FICO score and your Debt-To-Income ratio.
+We’ll walk you through each, so you know what to expect when you apply for a renovation home equity loan with a lender.
+RenoFi is not a lender, but we partner with awesome Credit Unions that provide RenoFi loan products.

 What’s a good FICO score?

-Renovation home equity loans require a minimum FICO score of 640.
-Just like your mortgage, the higher your score, the lower your interest rate will be.
+Home renovation loans require a minimum FICO score of 660.
+Just like your traditional mortgage, the higher your score, the lower your interest rate will be for a renovation mortgage.
 Anything 720 and above will often get you the best rate available.

 What is your Debt-To-Income ratio?